slipstream/SlipStreamDocumentation/docs/nuvlacity/nuvlabox.rst

 machine's console and see the activation status on the Nuvla Dashboard.

-(As a reminder, if network access was available during the installation process, the machine will initiate the activation process without a reboot.)
+.. note:: As a reminder, if network access was available during the
+          installation process, the machine will initiate the activation process without a reboot.

 The Nuvla dashboard indicates the status of a NuvlaBox machine with an icon in the upper-right corner of the tile: